 Skip to main contentSkip to navigation

-Calculate your take-home pay with and without the 30% tax ruling.
-Check your eligibility and see how much you could save in taxes.
+Calculate your take-home pay with the 30% tax ruling.
+Includes eligibility check and savings comparison.

 Enter your salary in either format - both fields will update automatically